totovr/Arduino/HC-05/MASTER_SLAVE/README.md

 ##### HC-05 Example

-This program use a HC-05 module connected to Arduino Uno to control via Bluetooth a BLE_Arduino
+This program use a HC-05 module connected to Arduino Uno to pair another HC-05 module with other Arduino board

 ###### Setup in Raspberry Pi 3 Linux ubuntu MATE